yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 1. From the application dashboard, select **Devices** on the side navigation menu.
 1. Select **+ New** to bring up the **Create a new device** window.
 1. Leave Device template as **Unassigned**.
-1. Fill in the desired Device Name and Device ID.
+1. Fill in the desired Device name and Device ID.

     ![IoT Central create a device](media/iotcentralcreate-device.png)